patrickfav/density-converter/README.md

 ## Quality Comparison
 One of the main features of this converter is downscaling.
 Unfortunately without using specific algorithms, down scaled images may look jagged.
-Density converter uses the algorithms of [imgscalr](https://github.com/thebuzzmedia/imgscalr) which provide fairly good quality, comparable to Photoshop output (although PS seems to be a bit better this regard).
+Density converter uses the algorithms of [imgscalr](https://github.com/thebuzzmedia/imgscalr) which provide fairly good quality, comparable to Photoshop output (although PS comes out ahead a bit).
 The following diagram is to compare the expected quality when using this tool in comparison to Java's native Graphics2D and Photoshop.